Causal Embargo: Chrononauts

 Upstream Violence Prevention

-Interventions target economic and informational substrates that make conquest scalable: prevention over punishment.
+Interventions target economic and informational substrates that make conquest scalable; prevention over punishment.

 Critical analysis further reveals two key interpretive readings of the series' ethical framework.